 I would have preferred more elaborate praise, but I won’t complain.

-Her shoulders rise and fall as she takes a deep breath, but her smile is still there when she looks at me again.
+Her shoulders rise and fall as she takes a deep breath, but her smile remains there when she looks at me again.

 We stand next to a construction fence and a group of tourists with backpacks as we wait for the traffic light to turn green.

-“I get the feeling that music is very important for you,” I say.
+“I get the feeling that music is very important to you,” I say.

-“It’s one of the few things I can look forward to,” she says.
+“It’s one of the few things I can look forward to.”
 She’s only holding my hand now, and she squeezes it warmly.
 “Thank you for indulging me.”

 “I plan to indulge you in many things.
 Maybe too many from your perspective, but we’ll figure out the balance on that.”

 My words make her laugh softly, and she stares into my eyes when the light turns green.

 “Only if you won’t have a problem with me liking you too much.”